validator-labs/validatorctl/docs/subcommands.md

 ## Version

-Use the `version` subcommand to display the Validator version.
+Use the `version` subcommand to display the current Validator version.

 ```shell
 validator version